So you’re ready to put up a new birdhouse?

 While most birds will appreciate a relatively quiet and secluded place to build their nests, that doesn’t mean you need to place it out of sight.
 If you do, chances are you’ll miss most of the wonderful moments of wild bird breeding altogether.

-Alternatively, locate it around 15-25 ft from somewhere that you love to sit outside.
+Alternatively, locate it around 15-25 feet from somewhere that you love to sit outside.
 I prefer nothing more than sitting out with a cup of tea on a late spring evening watching my flycatchers zip back and forth to feed their offspring.
 The devotion with which birds raise their young can be an inspiration to us all.

 Too Close to Human Activity

-The converse mistake of locating your nest box out of sight is placing it too close to your daily activity.
+The opposite mistake of locating your nest box out of sight is placing it too close to your daily activity.
 While a few bird species such as house wrens have no problem building their nests on your front porch, most birds need more distance from human activity to feel safe.

 As a young boy, I remember being very disappointed after putting up a nest box just behind our garden swing chair in the hope that I could observe the birds from my cozy seat.
 But because there was nearly always someone swinging there, they never used it.
-They must have felt intimidated by our proximity.
+They must have felt intimidated by our closeness.

 Wrong Local Habitat